 The date of the holiday is set collectively at sector or company level (via the works council, the trade union delegation or with the workers).
 If there is no collective agreement, the holiday date is determined by an individual agreement between you and the employer.
 In any case, you are entitled to an uninterrupted period of 2 weeks' holiday between 1 May and 31 October.
-It is not permitted to carry over holidays to the following year.
+It is not permitted to carry over holidays to the following year, except when the holidays could not be taken due to illness/accident, birth of a child (maternity leave or birth leave) or adoption (adoption leave).